VariantSync/DiffDetective/INSTALL.md

 # Installation
 ## Installation Instructions
-In the following, we describe how to build the Docker image and run the experiments in Docker containers.
+In the following, we describe how to replicate the validation from our paper (Section 5) step-by-step.
+The instructions explain how to build the Docker image and run the validation in a Docker container.

-### Install Docker (if required)
+### 1. Install Docker (if required)
 How to install Docker depends on your operating system.

-#### Windows or Mac
-You can find download and installation instructions [here](https://www.docker.com/get-started).
+- Windows or Mac: You can find download and installation instructions [here](https://www.docker.com/get-started).

-#### Linux Distributions
-How to install Docker on your system, depends on your distribution.
+- Linux Distributions: How to install Docker on your system, depends on your distribution.
 However, the chances are high that Docker is part of your distributions package database.
 Docker's [documentation](https://docs.docker.com/engine/install/) contains instructions for common distributions.

+Then, start the docker deamon.

-### Open a Suitable Terminal
+### 2. Open a Suitable Terminal
 ```
 # Windows Command Prompt:
  - Press 'Windows Key + R' on your keyboard